SEmilioS/restaurant_online_order_app/README.md

 Welcome to the Restaurant Online Ordering App repository!
 This project aims to provide an online ordering platform for restaurants, allowing users to select restaurants, dishes, and extras, and place their orders seamlessly.

+## Language Warning

+**Attention!
+This project is written and intended for Spanish speakers.**

 ## Features
 --Server App:
 - Registry of Restaurants, Dishes, Extras, and Clients.
 - Registry of dish association with a Restaurant.
-- View of all available Restaurants, Dishes, Extras, Dish associations and Clients.
+- View all available Restaurants, Dishes, Extras, Dish associations and Clients.

 --Client App:
 - Browse and select restaurants from a list.